qiita-spots/qiita/INSTALL.md

 source ~/.bash_profile
 ```

-### Redis-server installation on Mac OS X
+### Redis-server installation on Mac OS X or Linux

-Assuming you have [homebrew](http://www.brew.sh) installed, you can install redis-server v2.8.x as follows:
+Assuming you have [homebrew](http://www.brew.sh) installed, you can install the latest version of the redis-server as follows:

 ```bash
 brew update
 brew install homebrew/versions/redis28
 ```
-Alternatively, you can sudo install the latest version of redis:
+Alternatively, you can sudo install redis:
 ```bash
 sudo apt-get install redis-server
 ```